-Booking a flight with Qantas during a bonus Status Credit promotion means that you can get to elite status more quickly.
-That unlocks benefits such as priority check-in and boarding, lounge access and upgrades.
+Booking a flight with Qantas during a bonus Status Credit promotion (or with on-the-ground partners such as BP) means that you can get to elite status more quickly.
+That unlocks benefits such as priority check-in and boarding, lounge access and upgrades!

-Qantas has offered double Status Credits for 3-5 days during these months:
+Qantas has offered bonus Status Credits for limited periods during these months: